thunderkeys/pdfconvertme-public/README.md

 - libreoffice (requires `universe` in sources.list)
 - libgxps-utils (for .xps files)
 - imagemagick (for images)

+Other optional packages:
+- a2ps (raw text2pdf, no HTML-ification)

 Installation/Usage:
 - Copy bin/ and etc/ to /usr/local/